inko-lang/inko/docs/source/getting-started/memory-management.md

 }
 ```

-Now run this using `inko run cats.inko`, and you should be presented with the
+If you try to compile this program you will be presented with the following
-following compile-time error:
+compile-time error:

 ```
-cats.inko:8:18 error(invalid-type): values of type 'uni ref Array[Cat]' can't be assigned to variables or fields
+src/hello.inko:8:18 error(invalid-type): values of type 'uni ref Array[Cat]' can't be assigned to variables
 ```

 What happened is the following: using the `recover` keyword we turned the array